hungdao-testing/selenium_java/Readme.md

 - Before installing the framework, please make sure your computer already have:

-  - Java 11 and Maven tool.
+  - Java >= 8 and Maven tool.

 - How to install:

   - At the root folder of the project, type command `mvn clean install -DskipTests`

-### E. How to update data to run the test
+### E. How to run the test

-- Go to `src/test/resources/data.json` and update the corresponding data you want to create account (e.g , email, phone, Business Number...)
+- Before running the test, go to `src/test/resources/data.json` and update the corresponding data you want to create account (e.g , email, phone, Business Number...)

 - Hit command : `mvn clean test`